yadayada/acd_cli/docs/setup.rst

 You will need to have `fpm <https://github.com/jordansissel/fpm>`_ installed to build packages.

-There is a `Makefile <../assets/Makefile>`_ that includes commands to build Debian packages (``make deb``) or RedHat packages (``make rpm``).
+There is a Makefile in the assets directory that includes commands to build Debian packages (``make deb``) or RedHat packages (``make rpm``).
 It will also build the required requests-toolbelt package. fpm may also be able to build packages for other distributions or operating systems.